limnhep/mukbangly/README.md

 ## About ##

 Mukbangly is a PERN full-stack application.
-This app was created with the intention to help others discover Asian fusion food.
+This app was created with the intention to help others discover local Asian fusion food.
 It also allows users to comment, like, and share their favorite restaurants.

 ## Demo ##